marcelodeabreu/Marketplace-App/README.md

-# Marketplace-App
+CS2 Skins Marketplace

-App for CS2 skins trade.
+This projects consists in a marketplace for Counter-Strike 2 skins using VIEWCODE and a Steam API.